Roman Amoyan: Early life

-Roman was born in Yerevan, Armenian SSR to Yazidi parents.
+Roman was born in Yerevan, Armenian SSR to Kurds–Yazidi parents.
 He started wrestling in 1995 and became a Junior World Champion in 2001 and a Junior European Champion in 2002.
 He is uncle of Malkhas Amoyan.

 Career

 Amoyan won the Olympic bronze medal at the 2008 Summer Olympics in Beijing in the Men's Greco-Roman 55 kg.
 Amoyan was Armenia's first Olympic medalist in wrestling in 16 years.

 He won a bronze medal in 2009 and a silver medal in 2010 at the World Wrestling Championships.
 Amoyan also won a gold medal in 2006 and three silver medals in 2003, 2005, and 2008 at the European Wrestling Championships.

 Amoyan was a member of the Armenian Greco-Roman wrestling team at the 2010 Wrestling World Cup.
 The Armenian team came in third place.
 Amoyan personally won a gold medal.

 In 2011, Amoyan was voted the Armenian Athlete of the Year.
 He had suffered a severe head injury early in the European Championships that year, but still bravely fought on, with a bloody wrapping on his head the whole time.
 Amoyan went on become a two-time European Champion despite the injury.

 He failed to qualify for the 2012 Summer Olympics.
 Amoyan won another bronze medal at the World Championships in 2013 and another silver at the European Championships in 2016.